CODAIT/pardata/README.rst

 standard for exchanging data assets.
 It enables:

 - a data scientist to have a simpler and more unified way to begin working with a wide range of datasets, and
-- a data distributor to have a consistent, safe, and open source way to share my datasets with interested communities.
+- a data distributor to have a consistent, safe, and open source way to share datasets with interested communities.

 .. sidebar:: Quick Example